mankar1257/FACE_SONG_API/README.md

 ## Getting Started

-In order to mimic the project , you need to have
+In order to mimic the project, you need to have

   1. an AWS account (free tier )

-  2. Basic understanding AWS services ( s3 , Sagemaker , Lambda , API gateway , Cloud9 .. )
+  2. A basic understanding of AWS services ( s3, Sagemaker, Lambda, API gateway, Cloud9 .. )

-  3. Understanding of the Machine learning and deep learning
+  3. Understanding of Machine learning and deep learning

-Befour we start, prepare the following:
+Before we start, prepare the following:

-1. AWS sagemaker instance
+1. AWS Sagemaker instance

 2. S3 bucket

-### upload the follwoing files in the sagemaker jupiter notebook directry
+### upload the following files in the Sagemaker Jupiter notebook directory

   1. [train.py](https://github.com/mankar1257/FACE_SONG_API/blob/main/Sagemaker/train.py)